 Make elegant and shiny DIY Cricut Christmas cards with the new Cricut foil and cardstock.
-Handmade cards that are easy and fun!
+A Cricut foil card is so easy and fun!

 Whew, Thanksgiving is over and the Christmas season is in full effect!
 If you are like me, then my Cricut is working constantly.